metruzanca/obsidian-dotenv/README.md

 ## Obsidian Dotenv

-Useless on its own.
-This plugin was design to be used with other plugins such as templater and dataview.
+Easily manage custom variables accessible by other plugins e.g. templater (and it's templates).
+Useless on its own, this plugin was design to be used with other plugins such as templater and dataview.

 Dotenv allows you to add variables to `app.env` e.g. `app.env.customVariable`.

-This is useful if you want to distribute customizable templater tamplates without needing the user to dive into their code and instead easily customize them via dotenv.
+This is useful if you want to distribute customizable templater templates without needing the user to dive into their code and instead easily customize them via dotenv's plugin options menu.

 ## Usage